 Furthermore, TIF districts deprive local taxing bodies of future increases in revenue for the life of the district, which is 23 years.
 Normally, the annual rise in the cost of basic services is offset by increased property tax assessments.
 While property tax revenue for basic services is “frozen” within a TIF district, costs of those services continue to rise.
 The deficit can only be made up by cutting basic services or raising taxes elsewhere.

 Despite these concerns, use of Tax Increment Financing has grown exponentially in Rockford over the past 13 years.
 29 of the city’s 32 TIF districts were created after the year 1999.
 22 of those were created under Mayor Larry Morrissey’s administration, which began in 2005.

 The creation of an official committee to investigate Rockford’s TIF districts is a step in the right direction.
 However, it is imperative that its members are willing to ask tough questions and demand answers from all parties involved, both public and private.
 We need to know why TIF districts continue to be created despite clear evidence of their shortcomings.
 Anything less would call into question the seriousness of this effort.

-Posted on September 4, 2013, in Columns and tagged Economic Development, Larry Morrissey, Rockford, Tax Increment Finance district, Tax Increment Financing, TIF, TIF district.
+Posted on September 4, 2013, in Musings and tagged Economic Development, Larry Morrissey, Rockford, Tax Increment Finance district, Tax Increment Financing, TIF, TIF district.
 Bookmark the permalink.
 Leave a comment.